-For the 2017 plan year, HealthCare.gov is introducing a pilot program to present health insurance plan quality ratings (or “star ratings”) for some plans.
+For the 2018 plan year, HealthCare.gov is continuing a pilot program to present health insurance plan quality ratings (or “star ratings”) for some plans.

 Plans in Virginia and Wisconsin will feature the quality ratings this year.